Davy Crockett (nuclear device): Practice rounds

-The M390 practice round was outwardly similar to the nuclear round and was designed to be a ballistic match to it.
+The M390 practice round was outwardly similar to the nuclear round and was designed to be a ballistic match for it.
 It contained 16 lb of Composition B high explosive that was detonated by an electrical switch on impact with the ground.
 The practice round had a significant destructive effect in its own right and was intended to be used in combat in an emergency situation.
 A further type of dummy training round, the M421, was completely inert and not intended to be fired.

 Launcher

 The M388 could be launched from either of two launchers known as the Davy Crockett Weapon System(s): the 120 mm M28, with a range of about 1.25 mi, or the 155 mm M29, with a range of 2.5 mi.

 The limited firing range was due to the combination of poor aerodynamics of the "watermelon with fins" (some soldiers referred to the warhead as the "atomic watermelon") type shape and the warhead's inability to withstand being fired like a traditional artillery round.
 This meant that it had to be fired out of a short range recoilless rifle.